Thokki/game-off-2013/README.md

 ## Missing features (Doh!
 Special "Not-enough-time-in-a-day" edition)

-* I started with idea of level actually changing as you go along, with some snow effects and updated tile map with settling snow
+* I started with idea of level changing as player keeps playing, with some snow effects and updated tile map with settling snow
 * Proper menu system, with New Game and Settings options
 * Saved high-scores table
 * Sound effects
 * Bigger levels.
 Level generation routine could handle it, but framework's tile collision blows up if level is any higher
 * Fix graphics in few corner cases when branches are overlapping
+* Figure out why physics engine thinks some still nuts are actually moving by 0.0000001, causing bears to be killed as they have been hit by a "flying nut"